TurboGears/tgcloud/README.md

 ======================

-Using the tools here, you will be provided with a fully functional Ubuntu 14.10 virtual machine, running Python 3.4 (or 2.7) in a virtualenv (that will always be active when you "vagrant ssh" in), TurboGears packages preinstalled (and reinstallable from local), along with PostgreSQL or MySQL (depending on your configuration).
+Using the tools here, you will be provided with a fully functional Ubuntu 15.04 virtual machine, running Python 3.4 (or 2.7) in a virtualenv (that will always be active when you "vagrant ssh" in), TurboGears packages preinstalled (and reinstallable from local), along with PostgreSQL or MySQL or MongoDB (depending on your configuration).

 Getting Started
 ===============